-•min_indices ((n_dims,) ndarray) - The minimum index over each dimension.

-•max_indices ((n_dims,) ndarray) - The maximum index over each dimension.
+- •min_indices ((n_dims,) ndarray) The minimum index over each dimension. - •max_indices ((n_dims,) ndarray) The maximum index over each dimension. - •constrain to boundary (bool, optional) If True the crop will

-•constrain_to_boundary (bool, optional) - If True the crop will be snapped to not go beyond this images boundary.
-If False, an ImageBoundaryError will be raised if an attempt is made to go beyond the edge of the image.

 •return_transform (bool, optional) - If True, then the Transform object that was used to perform the cropping is also returned.